BlueberryMC/Blueberry/CONTRIBUTING.md

 You can modify patches in some ways, they are complicated though.

 Editing the patch files by hand should be avoided, as they will most likely cause problems.
+(Greatest care should be taken if you do so, and make sure the patches applies without ANY problems.)

 ### Method 1
 This method works by temporarily resetting your `HEAD` to the desired commit to edit it using `git rebase`.